 If a child is absent due to illness parents should call the school before 9:30am on each day of the absence stating a reason.
 The school will decide whether to authorise the absence.
 If authorisation were to be refused, for instance if a child was kept off school for a birthday, then the parents would be informed.
 A verbal explanation is essential for authorisation of absence.
 In cases where a child’s attendance is low, the school has the right to ask for medical evidence to be provided for illness.
 Parents may be asked to provide proof of a medical appointment.

-In line with other schools in the cluster, leave for an annual family holiday is not allowed.
+In line with other schools in the UK, leave for a family holiday is not allowed during term time.
 Holidays taken in term time are unauthorised.
-Permission for absence from school in term time may only be granted at the Head Teacher’s discretion in exceptional circumstances.
-(The cost of the holiday is not considered exceptional circumstances).
-Permission for a leave of absence should be requested in writing to the Head Teacher, with as much notice as possible.
+Permission for absence from school in term time may only be granted, at the Head Teacher’s discretion in exceptional circumstances.
+(The cost of the holiday and/or timing of a parents annual leave is not considered exceptional circumstances).
+Permission for a leave of absence should be requested in writing to the Head Teacher, with as much information as to why any absence is required and giving as much notice as possible.